Eruption of Mount Vesuvius in 79 AD: Nature of the eruption

 Reconstructions of the eruption and its effects vary considerably in the details but have the same overall features.
 The eruption lasted for two days.
 Pliny the Younger, author of the only surviving written testimony, described the morning before the eruption as normal; however, he was staying at Misenum, 29 km from the volcano across the Bay of Naples.
 The first day of the eruption had little effect on Misenum.
 Pompeii is never mentioned in Pliny the Younger's letter.

-Around 1:00 p.m., Mount Vesuvius erupted violently, spewing up a high-altitude column from which ash and pumice began to fall, blanketing the area.
+In the early afternoon, Mount Vesuvius erupted violently, spewing up a high-altitude column from which ash and pumice began to fall, blanketing the area and causing roofs to collapse.
 Rescues and escapes occurred over the next few hours.
+One or more major earthquakes also occurred at this time making walls collapse and killing some refugees.
+These were accompanied by a mild tsunami in the Bay of Naples.
 At some time in the night or early the next day, pyroclastic flows in the close vicinity of the volcano began; lights seen on the mountain were interpreted as fires, and people as far away as Misenum fled for their lives.

-The flows were rapid-moving, dense, and very hot, wholly or partly knocking down all structures in their path, incinerating or suffocating the remaining population.
-These were accompanied by additional tremors and a mild tsunami in the Bay of Naples.
-One or more earthquakes at this time were strong enough to cause buildings to collapse at least in Pompeii killing the occupants.
+The first pyroclastic flow left a few centimetres of ash immediately above the grey pumice but did not cause major damage.
+A second brief phase left a thin layer mainly of lava and pumice.

+In the early morning, a second pyroclastic flow was rapid-moving, dense and very hot, knocking down many walls in its path, and incinerating or suffocating the remaining population.
+This thick layer of ash sealed many bodies in cavities which preserved their shapes and later allowed plaster casts devised by Giuseppe Fiorelli.

 By the evening of the second day, the eruption stopped affecting Misenum, with only haze in the atmosphere, screening sunlight.